guardian/frontend/static/src/javascripts/projects/common/modules/commercial/docs/header-bidding.md

 proxied by a module named `PrebidService.js`.

 Whenever we want to load a slot, we queue a request with PrebidService.
-Prebid can only run one auction at a time; this is probably a reasonable given the small size of most browsers' HTTP connection pools (10 concurrent requests on desktop Chrome).
+Prebid can only run one auction at a time; this is probably reasonable given the small size of most browsers' HTTP connection pools (10 concurrent requests on desktop Chrome).

 How partners are actually requested is a detail of that partner's prebid adapter, but typically you might expect a